YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-17-knowledge-repository.md

 ![ridge_error](/assets/learning-repo/ridge_lambda_mse.png)

+From the figure, we can clearly see that
+- Increasing $\lambda$ shrinks every coefficient towards 0.
+- OLS procedure (left-hand side of both figures) produces erroneous (and with a large variance) estimate. the estimator MSE is significantly larger than that of the ridge regression.
-From the figure, we can clearly see that increasing $\lambda$ shrinks every coefficient towards 0.
-On the other hand, an optimal $\lambda$ is found at around 1 where the MSE of estimated coefficients is minimized.
+- An optimal $\lambda$ is found at around 1 where the MSE of ridge estimated coefficients is minimized.
+- On the other hand, $\lambda$ values larger and smaller than 1 are suboptimal as they lead to over-regularization and under-regularization in this case.

 <details>
 <summary>Click here for the script to generate the above plot, credit to <a href="https://scikit-learn.org/stable/auto_examples/linear_model/plot_ridge_coeffs.html#sphx-glr-auto-examples-linear-model-plot-ridge-coeffs-py">scikit-learn</a>.</summary>